-Make a habit of checking your cat’s ears regularly.
+Make a habit of checking your kitty’s ears regularly.
 A normal, healthy ear will be clean, dry and free of pain.
 The skin should be smooth, without any scabs, sores, or red areas.

-Abnormalities that may be seen in your cat’s ears include:
+Abnormalities that you might see in your cat’s ears include:

-- a discharge and/or an odor from the ears
+- Discharge and/or an odor from the ears

 Often cleaning the ears is recommended to remove debris that may be irritating for your cat.
 Sometimes, medications to help sooth the inflammation in and around the ears is necessary as well.